vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/misc-gurus.md

 kAnchI followers however happily ignore evidence.

+### sureshvara vRndAvana
+A vijayanagaran copper plate establishes the location of the kAnchI shankara maTha in viShNu kAnchI.
+Then later moved to shiva-kAnchI.
+They have constructed a vRndAvana and ascribed it to shankara's disciple sureshvara there. (source - RL)

 ## bellamkonDa-rAma-rAya
 An initiate (not a convert, as claimed) into shAnkarAdvaita named bellamkoNDa rAmarAya (supposedly a "kavIndra", haygrIvopAsaka etc..).